Italian Turkey Meatballs

 This post contains affiliate links.
 Read our disclosure policy.

-Whether you’re Italian or not – there’s no denying that there are few better things in life than a big bowl of pasta and meatballs!
+Whether you’re Italian or not, there’s no denying that there are few better things in life than a big bowl of pasta with meatballs!

 Substitutions

-Egg: If you have an egg allergy you can skip the egg, but we do recommend it.
-It helps bind the meatballs.
+Egg: If you have an egg allergy, you can skip the egg altogether, or use a flax egg instead.
+The egg helps bind the meat mixture together.

 Fresh Herbs: Fresh herbs are so much better than dried!
 If you have fresh basil or parsley on hand, sub in 1 tablespoon of minced fresh herbs for 1/2 teaspoon of dried herbs.

-Extra Veggies: You can add in chopped spinach or kale for extra veggies.
-I like to pulse spinach in the food processor so it gets super fine.
-You can’t even taste it!
+Extra Veggies: You can add in chopped spinach or kale for an extra boost of nutrients.
+We like to pulse spinach in the food processor so it gets super fine.
+This way, you can’t even taste it!

 Parmesan Cheese: Cheese is optional in meatballs but we highly recommend it.
 It helps to make the meatballs super tender and flavorful.

-- Add all ingredients into a large bowl.
+- Measure all ingredients into a large bowl.

 Cook the meatballs in tomato sauce after baking them.
 They’re delicious on their own, but so yummy when you let them cook low and slow!

-Refrigerator: These meatballs will last in the refrigerator for up to 4 days.
+Refrigerator: In a covered container in the refrigerator, the meatballs will keep for up to 4 days.

-Freezing: Freeze cooked meatballs in an airtight container for up to 6 months.
-You can also freeze in a reusable ziploc bag.
-We don’t recommend freezing the meatballs raw.
+Freezing: You can freeze the fully cooked turkey meatballs in a freezer-safe airtight container for up to 6 months.
+We don’t recommend freezing raw turkey meatballs.

-These turkey meatballs are perfect on their own but here are some other ideas:
+The Italian turkey meatballs are delicious on their own but here are some other ideas:

 - With Crockpot Tomato Sauce – The key to the best turkey meatballs ever is cooking them IN sauce after they have been baked.
 I like to let my meatballs cook low and slow for hours in our homemade sauce.
 Cooking in jarred sauce also works!

-- Over pasta: We like to serve these over Homemade Ricotta Cavatelli – so yummy!
+- Over pasta: We like to serve them over homemade ricotta cavatelli – so yummy!

-- Over zoodles (zucchini noodles)– If you don’t have a spiralizer you have to get one!
-As much as I love eating a bowl of pasta – spiralized zucchini is a great lower calorie option.
+- Over zoodles (zucchini noodles)– If you don’t have a spiralizer you won’t regret buying one!
+As much as we love eating pasta, spiralized zucchini is a great lower calorie option.
 We also like hearts of palm noodles.

 - Over a salad – These meatballs are great over spring mix with a yummy dressing.
 We like our Greek Salad Dressing Recipe or with our Kale Salad with Lemon Dressing.